-Services that are covered for you What you must pay when you get these services each covered blood, blood storage, processing and handling service Surgical Supplies 20% coinsurance for each surgical supply, such as casts and splints Test to Confirm Chronic Obstructive Pulmonary Disease (COPD) • \$10 copayment for each covered test to confirm COPD (This copayment may not apply if you visit a PCP or specialist on the same date of service that the test was performed, and your plan has an office visit copay for that visit.)
+Services that are covered for you What you must pay when you get these services handling service Surgical Supplies 20% coinsurance for each surgical supply, such as casts and splints Test to Confirm Chronic Obstructive Pulmonary Disease (COPD) • \$10 copayment for each covered test to confirm COPD (This copayment may not apply if you visit a PCP or specialist on the same date of service that the test was performed, and your plan has an office visit copay for that visit.)
 Your provider must obtain approval from the plan before you get high-tech imaging or certain diagnostic and therapeutic radiology (i.e., radiation to treat your cancer) and laboratory services.
 Examples include: PET, MRI and CT scans; diagnostic laboratory tests - genetic testing; certain Medicare Part B prescription drugs; and capsule endoscopies.
 This is called prior authorization.
 Out of Network For each of the above covered services, once you meet the \$2,000 yearly deductible, you pay 30% coinsurance.
 Outpatient hospital observation In Network Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
-20% coinsurance for observation services For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be Out of Network Once the \$2,000 yearly deductible is met, you pay 30% coinsurance.

-considered reasonable and necessary.
-Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
+20% coinsurance for observation services Out of Network For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
+Observation services are covered only when provided by the Once the \$2,000 yearly deductible order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.